-A Workspace has several ways to classify users to ensure Admin can appropriately manage a Workspace's userbase.
-This article covers three ways users are classified.
+A Workspace has several ways to assign users responsibilities within a Workspace.
+This article covers two ways users are classified and users posting permissions.

 🔹 This is available on all plans.